-A Level Further Mathematics builds upon the pure, statistics and mechanics content of A Level Mathematics and includes new topics such as Complex numbers and Hyperbolic functions.
-Those choosing to study Further Mathematics will cover all of the Mathematics content in year 1, and all of the Further Mathematics content in year 2.
+A Level Further Mathematics builds upon the pure content of A Level Mathematics and includes new topics such as Complex numbers and Hyperbolic functions.
+Those studying further mathematics will also study Decision Maths in year 12 and one other applied module which will be decided together as a class towards the end of yr12.